sorbet/sorbet/website/blog/2019-05-16-State-of-Sorbet-May-2019.md

 and modify that much code, and 2) a total rewrite in a statically typed language would be a massive undertaking.

+[^languages]: We also use plenty of of other languages including Go for infrastructure tasks, Scala for data wrangling, and JavaScript for client-side work.

 With that in mind, in October 2017 a small team of engineers conceived of building Sorbet, a gradual static type system for Ruby.
 Static type systems look for certain classes of potential errors without running your code.
 A gradual